cbm80amiga/Xiaomi-BLE-temp-humidity-monitor-reading/README.md

 Xiaomi BLE temperature and humidity monitor reading by Arduino and nRF24L01

 Supported advertisement packets:
-- temperature+humidity (only temperature because of nRF 32-byte limitation)
+- temperature+humidity (only temperature can be used because of nRF 32-byte limitation)
 - temperature
 - humidity
 - battery level